danilobanjac/annotizer/README.md

 >>> help(make_serializer)
 ```

-Until the official documentation is ready and project if fully packaged, clone the project and use `help()` as shown above for more information.
+Until the official documentation is ready and project if fully packaged, clone the project and use ```Python help()``` as shown above for more information.